 Here is a list of top 10 activities you can do to make the most of your stay in East Iceland.

+Hike around the East Iceland mountains or take a walk on the beach.
 East Iceland has many options for hiking, ranging from short relaxing yoga hikes, longer treks.
-You can even just step out of the car and take a short walk in nature.
-It is the perfect way to enjoy the stunning nature of the area.
+You can just step out of the car and take a short walk in nature.
+It is the perfect way to enjoy the stunning views of the area.

-There is a great variety of interesting museums with all sorts of different emphasis.
-Petras Stone museum in Stöðvarfjörður has a great collection of colourful stones and minerals.
-The French Museum in Fáskrúðsfjörður tells the story of French fishermen that had their base in Fáskrúðsfjörður around 1900.
+Visit museums around the eastern fiords There is an excellent variety of interesting museums with all sorts of different emphasis.
+Petras Stone museum in Stöðvarfjörður has a great collection of colorful stones and minerals.
+The French Museum in Fáskrúðsfjörður tells the story of French fishers that had their base in Fáskrúðsfjörður around 1900.
 The Icelandic War Time Museum in Reyðarfjörður retells the story of the British occupation in Reyðarfjörður during World War II and its effects on the community.
-In The East Iceland Maritime Museum in Eskifjörður you can look into the life of Icelandic sailors over the decades.
-The Museum House in Neskaupsstaður houses three museums.
+In The East Iceland Maritime Museum in Eskifjörður, you can look into the life of Icelandic sailors over the decades.
+The Museum House in Neskaupstaður houses three museums.
 There is a collection of the natural world, an art collection and also a maritime and smithy collection.
-In Langabúð in Djúpivogur there is a collection about an Icelandic sculptor.
+In Langabúð in Djúpivogur, there is a collection about an Icelandic sculptor.
 Breiðdalssetur in Breiðdalsvík is a research center for linguistic, geological and historical research.
 It also houses a museum on geologist George Walker and linguist Stefán Einarsson as well as other rotating exhibitions.
 In Burstafell in Vopnafjörður you can see how Icelanders used to live from the beginning of the 18th century to the mid-20th century.
-In The East Iceland Heritage Museum in Egilsstaðir you can find a variety of exhibitions on Icelandic Culture and the Reindeer.
+In The East Iceland Heritage Museum in Egilsstaðir, you can find a variety of exhibitions on Icelandic Culture and the Reindeer.
 And last but not least in the Technical Museum of East Iceland in Seyðisfjörður you can look into the technical and mechanical advances of the late 19th century and early 20th century.
 Burstafell, Vopnafjörður

-In recent years the village Stöðvarfjörður has gained it self a reputation as an artsy town.
-And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and divers arts.
+Creative center in Stöðvarfjörður In recent years the village Stöðvarfjörður has gained itself a reputation as an artsy town.
+And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and diverse arts.
 Now it is a place where artists can come to stay at while they work on their art.

-Last May 15th there opened a Northern lights exhibition house in Fáskrúðsfjörður called Auroras Iceland.
+Norðurljósahús Íslands There is a Northern lights exhibition house in Fáskrúðsfjörður calledAuroras Iceland.
 They have a constant display of Northern lights photographs taken by local photographers.
 It´s among the best places to experience the beauty of the Northern lights during summer.

-At the last farm deep in Fljótsdalur valley you can stay the night in a renovated and well-preserved old house.
+The Icelandic Wilderness Center At the last farm deep in Fljótsdalur valley, you can stay the night in a renovated and well-preserved old house.
 There you will feel like you are stepping back in time.
-And with home-made traditional Icelandic food on the menu it´s a great way to get to know Icelandic culture at its very best.
-At the Wilderness Center they also offer a variety of tours, short or long, hiking, horse riding or by car.
+And with home-made traditional Icelandic food on the menu, it´s a great way to get to know Icelandic culture at its very best.
+At the Wilderness Center, they also offer a variety of tours, short or long, hiking, horse riding or by car.